 A lot of people, especially beginners, get into the habit of resting the weight directly on their necks.
-The bar should rest on your upper-back, never on your neck itself.
+The bar should rest on your upper back, never on your neck itself.
 Placing the weight on your neck can cause severe injuries.

-Types of Neck Injuries
+Identify Neck Injuries

-Directly placing the weight bar on your neck can cause bruising, injury to the vertebrae or even damage to the spinal cord if the weight is too heavy.
+Directly placing the weight bar on your neck can cause a neck bruise from squats, injury to the vertebrae or even damage to the spinal cord if the weight is too heavy.
 Flexing your back and neck muscles against resistance can cause ligament damage in the neck and surrounding areas.

 Preventing Neck Injuries

 Begin by just practicing your form to get a feel for the motion and your own strength.
-If you are just starting out, start by using a trainer to show you the proper technique.
+If you're just starting out, start by using a trainer to show you the proper technique.